How to Grow Cannabis Indoors: A Guide to Getting Started

 Induction Grow Lights

-Step 3: Air your Cannabis Plants
+Step 3: Give Your Cannabis Plants Air

-Step 4: Choose your Controls and How to Monitor
+Step 4: Choose Your Controls and How to Monitor

 Step 5: Decide on a Medium for Growing Cannabis